JoeBannouna/discord-webhooks-configurations/README.md

-# configurations
+# Configurations
-Configurations for sending web hooks for other servers
+Configuration code for sending github web hooks for other servers on deployment